Whale meat: Environmental impact

-Norwegian-based High North Alliance has suggested that the carbon footprint resulting from eating whale meat is substantially lower than that of beef.
+In 2008 the pro-whaling interest group High North Alliance suggested that the carbon footprint resulting from eating whale meat is substantially lower than that of beef.
 Greenpeace responded that "The survival of a species is more important than lower greenhouse gas emissions from eating it."
 Many organizations, including Greenpeace and the Sea Shepherd Conservation Society, have criticised the whale trade for preying on endangered species, as studies have shown an alarming decrease in whale populations, which may significantly affect oceans and its foodchains, therefore, it may affect lives in the foreseeable future.

 Anti-whaling efforts

 Groups such as the Sea Shepherd Conservation Society have attempted to disrupt commercial whaling with varying degrees of success.